kriptotekar/kriptotekar/README.md

-- 👋 Hi, my name is Aldo
+- 👋 Hi, my name is Aldo Urem
 - 👀 I’m interested in ...
-Crypto development
+Crypto development, GOlang & Move lang
 - 🌱 I’m currently learning ...
-Move
+Fullstack WebDevOps at University of Helsinki
 - 💞️ I’m looking to collaborate on ... crypto dapp
 - 📫 How to reach me ... via Telegram @cryptotekar
 - 😄 Pronouns: ...
 I'm a man